New York Jets

 New York Jets 2021: News, Schedule, Roster, Score, Injury Report

-The New York Jets are a professional football franchise and are one of three teams based in the New York-New Jersey region.
+The New York Jets are a professional football franchise and are one of 3 teams based in the New York-New Jersey region.
 The Jets feature in the AFC East alongside the New England Patriots, Buffalo Bills, and Miami Dolphins.

 The iconic stadium is what they have in common with storied New York City sporting teams.
 The Polo Grounds have served as a home stadium for baseball sides New York Giants, New York Yankees, New York Mets, and NFL franchise New York Giants.

 Subsequently, they shifted base to the Shea Stadium for 19 seasons.
-In 1968, the New York Jets finished with a victorious season only for the second time in their history.
+In 1968, the New York Jets finished with a victorious season only for the 2nd time in their history.
 Their maiden divisional win translated into a Super Bowl triumph.

-During this time they made a series of draft picks that propelled them to the conference championship in 1982.
+During this time they made a series of draft picks that propelled them to the Conference Championship in 1982.
 The defensive quartet came to be known as ‘The New York Sack Exchange'.
 In the 2002 NFL season, the New York Jets became the only team to deny a first-choice and fit Tom Brady a divisional title.

 Christopher Johnson serves as a co-owner of the New York Jets.
 He took over from his brother Woody Johnson ahead of the 2017 NFL season.
 This was because the original owner Woody Johnson began serving as the U.S. Ambassador to the U.K.